slevithan/regex/README.md

 `;
 ```

-The refactored regex intentionally reproduces the original's matches exactly, even though there are some cases where it doesn't follow the IPv6 spec.
+The refactored regex intentionally reproduces the original's matches exactly, even though there are some edge cases where it doesn't follow the IPv6 spec.
 However, since it's written in a maintainable way, the bugs are much more easily spotted and fixed.
-Good luck with updating the original regex!
+Good luck if you want to update the original, structureless regex!
 </details>

 ## ❓ Context